-For iPhone or Macbook owners, it’s only natural to be curious about Apple Music.
+For iPhone or Mac owners, it’s only natural to be curious about Apple Music.
 In comparison to music streaming sites like Spotify or Pandora, Apple Music can feel a bit mysterious.

 There are some limited-time “free” options and a free trial to check out Apple Music, but if you stick with the service long enough, you will end up paying.
 Anyone who signs up will have to pay a monthly fee to use the service.
 Considering that Apple Music offers live radio shows and interesting exclusives, this fee may be well worth it to the right buyers.
 Let’s take a closer look at how much Apple music is.

-Before we dive into the different pricing tiers Apple Music has to offer, we should note that all the subscriptions offer access to the same catalog of ad-free content, offline listening, Beats 1 live and on-demand radio shows, and exclusive releases.
+Before we dive into the different pricing tiers Apple Music has to offer, note each subscription plan offers access to the same catalog of ad-free content, offline listening, Apple Music 1 live and on-demand radio shows, and exclusive releases.

 The main difference comes in the form of the Family membership (more on that in a bit), which lets you create up to six individual accounts in a subscription that’s billed as one flat fee per month — regardless of how many people you add on.

-Keen to lock people in, Apple also offers customers the option to pay for a year’s worth of service upfront for $99 — a discount of $21 — which isn’t bad, although you should always compare with alternative subscriptions (we talk more about this below).
-Note that users don’t always see the option for the discounted annual plan until they actually sign up for Apple music on a monthly plan and go back into their subscriptions.
+Keen to lock people in, Apple also offers customers the option to pay for a year’s worth of service upfront for $99 — a discount of $21 — which isn’t bad.
+However, you should always compare with alternative subscriptions (we talk more about this below with our Spotify comparisons).
+Note that users don’t always see the option for the discounted annual plan until they actually sign up for Apple Music on a monthly plan and go back into their subscriptions.

-Just like Spotify, Apple offers all students (with a valid student email address from a supported educational institution) half-off an Apple Music membership.
-If math isn’t your strong suit, that drops the monthly payment down to a modest $6 (recently increased from $5 as of June 2022).
+Just like Spotify, Apple Music offers all students (with a valid student email address from a supported educational institution) half-off an Apple Music membership.
+That drops the monthly subscription payment down to a modest $6 (recently increased from $5 as of June 2022).
 The offer is available only for college students at this time.

 Looking to enroll up to six people in your household in an Apple Music plan?
-Subscribe to the Apple Music Family plan for $15 per month Family plan.
-That works out to a total savings of $5 per month for two members, $15 for three, $25 for four, $35 for five, and $45 for six.
+Subscribe to the Apple Music Family plan for $15 per month.
+That works out to a total savings of $5 per month for two members, $15 for three, $25 for four, $35 for five, and $45 for six family members.

 Apple Music with Verizon